coderefinery/modular-type-along/content/questions.md

 ```
 D. Do you design a new code project on paper before coding?
 Discuss pros
    and cons.
-E. Do you build your code top-down or bottom-up?
+E. Do you build your code top-down (starting from the big picture) or bottom-up
+   (starting from components)?
 Discuss pros and cons.
-F. Would you prefer your code to be 2x slower if it was easier to read
+F. Would you prefer your code to be 2x slower if it was easier to read and understand?
-   it?
 ```